1,000+ Opportunities

 Zanker Memorial Park School, Inc Fund This grant supports individuals with intellectual disabilities.
 The application opens January 1 and is due February 1.
 Download the Budget Form +

-Based on current listing details, eligibility includes: Nonprofit organizations in the El Paso region, far west Texas (El Paso, Hudspeth, Culberson, Jeff Davis, and Presidio counties), southern New Mexico, and northern Chihuahua, Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in the El Paso region, far west Texas (El Paso, Hudspeth, Culberson, Jeff Davis, and Presidio counties), southern New Mexico, and northern Chihuahua, Mexico.
+Confirm the full requirements in the official notice before applying.